candraprasetya/algostudio_meme_app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://kardusinfo.com)

-This project is the process of making a flutter application from the UI design that has been made, namely the login page.
+This project is the process of making a flutter application from the UI design that has been made, namely the meme generator.

 ### Built With